coders-school/templates/module1/intro.md

 * <!-- .element: class="fragment fade-in" --> template lambdas

 We will cover only template functions and classes here.
-Template variables and lambdas are so far barely used.
 <!-- .element: class="fragment fade-in" -->